Before you begin

 creation is asynchronous, and the provisioning of the Load Balancer can take several minutes, you can get a <pending>

 while the Load Balancer is setting up.
-In this case, please wait some minutes and try again.
+If this is the case, please wait a few minutes and try again.

 2. Patching the Ingress Controller